Argmaster/pygerber/examples/cli.md

 - Blender for 3D, using `--blender` or `-b`

 ### Rendering single file
-Single-file mode requires you to pass `--file` flag, followed by path to gerber file you want to render.
+Single-file mode requires You to pass `--file` flag, followed by path to gerber file You want to render.
 You can optionally provide `--colors` flag followed by one of predefined color set names, see them in [`specfile.md`](https://github.com/Argmaster/pygerber/blob/external-api/examples/specfile.md).
 ```bash
 $ python -m pygerber --pillow --file "tests/gerber/s5.grb" -s "render.png"
 Rendering D:\dev\pygerber\tests\gerber\s5.grb as FILE